alexander-scott/Enhanced-Trigger-Box/README.md

 Player Pref Type:- This is the type of data stored within the player pref.

 Player Pref Value:- This is the value that will be stored in the player pref.
+If you enter ++ or -- the value in the player pref will be incremented or decremented respectively.

 ![Player Pref Response](https://alex-scott.co.uk/img/portfolio/TrigBoxSS/PlayerPrefResponse.png)